-The deadline for the fall semester 2017 (September to December) has passed.
-Interested parties for the spring semester 2018 (February to June) may contact us now by mail!
+The deadline for the spring semester 2018 has passed.
+Interested parties for the fall semester 2018 (September to December) may contact us now by mail!

 The student organisation Offener Hörsaal, founded in December 2015, makes it easier for refugees to take courses at the University Basel as course auditors.
 The Offener Hörsaal has been recognised as a students association by the University of Basel.
 The student auditing programme is open to all interested persons and consists of around 500 selected courses in German, French, and English.
 In addition, participants can take part in a language course at the university language centre.

 In the wake of the humanitarian crises in countries such as in Syria, there are refugees living in Switzerland.
 Among these refugees, there are many with an academic background.
 However, there are many hurdles to overcome to be able to continue their studies in Switzerland.
 Their participation in the student auditing programme should make access to full-time study at university easier for them.